 If there’s a ubiquitous .22lr rifle in America, it’s the Ruger 10/22.
-It is the best-selling rimfire rifle of all time and features the most aftermarket support of any firearm behind AR 15’s and 1911’s.
+It is the best-selling rimfire rifle of all time and features the most aftermarket support of any firearm except perhaps the AR 15 and colt 1911.
 One of the most common accessories mounted on a Ruger 10/22 is a riflescope or red dot optic.

-These inexpensive and lightweight rifles lend themselves to doing just about anything rimfire rifle can be asked to do.
-Small game hunting, competition shooting, plinking and even as a training tool there is a model and rifle scope combination for anything.
+These inexpensive and lightweight rifles lend themselves to doing just about anything rimfire rifles can be asked to do.
+Small game hunting, competition shooting, plinking and even as a training tool, there is a model and rifle scope combination for anything.

 Here are some of the best scopes for Ruger 10/22.
 Obviously, a target tactical 10/22 is going to need a different scope then a takedown rifle used for squirrel hunting.
 So here are some tips and tricks to making sure that you get the right scope for your Ruger.